mathe42/vite-plugin-comlink/README.md

 # vite-plugin-comlink

+> This plugins requires vite >=2.8 for WebWorkers and vite >= 2.9.6 for shared worker to work properly.

 Use WebWorkers with comlink.

 This plugin removes the need to call `expose`, `wrap` from comlink and also you don't need to create the worker on your own.